Key Changes of v2

 Authorization actions that will create a new audit log item.

-* `authorization.connect_role_and_permission` - A role and permission are connected
+* `authorization.connect_role_and_permission` - A role and permission are connected.

 * `authorization.disconnect_role_and_permissions` - A role and permission are disconnected.